duniter/duniter/doc/Protocol.md

   * `BLOCK_ID` : a positive integer
   * `SIGNATURE` : a [Signature](#signature) of the certification
 * `Transactions` is a multiline field composed of [compact transactions](#compact-format)
-* `Parameters` is a simple line field, composed of 1 float, 12 integers and 1 last float all separated by a colon `:`, and representing [currency parameters](#protocol-parameters) (a.k.a Protocol parameters, but valued for a given currency) :
+* `Parameters` is a simple line field, composed of 1 float, 12 integers and 1 last float all separated by a colon `:`, and representing [currency parameters](#protocol-parameters) (a.k.a Protocol parameters, but valued for a given currency):

         c:dt:ud0:sigPeriod:sigStock:sigWindow:sigValidity:sigQty:idtyWindow:msWindow:xpercent:msValidity:stepMax:medianTimeBlocks:avgGenTime:dtDiffEval:blocksRot:percentRot

 The document must be ended with a `BOTTOM_SIGNATURE` [Signature](#signature).

 ##### Data

 * `Version` equals `2` or `3`
 * `Type` equals `Block`

 ### Peer

-UCP uses P2P networks to manage community & money data.
+UCP uses P2P networks to manage community and money data.
 Since only members can write to the Blockchain, it is important to have authenticated peers so newly validated blocks can be efficiently sent to them, without any ambiguity.

-For that purpose, UCP defines a peering table containing, for a given node public key:
+For that purpose, UCP defines a peering table containing, for a given node's public key:

 * a currency name
 * a list of endpoints to contact the node